Cannibal Corpse: Every Album Ranked From Worst To Best

 Staring down the Cannibal Corpse discography is as intimidating as facing off against a towering masked man with a meat cleaver in his hand and a tent in his pants.
 But while there are really no bad Cannibal albums, one must admit that some of their records are superior to others.
-So in honor of the 13th anniversary of the band’s mind-blowing 2006 album Kill, we decided to rank the band’s full-lengths in order of greatness, if only to see which body ends up at top of the pile.
+So we decided to rank the band’s full-lengths in order of greatness, if only to see which body ends up at top of the pile.

 Let the slaughter begin…

 The Wretched Spawn has some killer tracks on it, and Decency Defiled is as close to a straight-up radio single as Cannibal Corpse will ever write.
 But the production seems oddly smooth and quiet for the band, especially the drums, which don’t pop and throttle the way they should for brutal death metal.
 The cover, too, lacks direction, seemingly calling back previous albums like Butchered At Birth and Bloodthirst, but never honing in on a specific theme.
 Not a bad album by any means, but sometimes gross and pissed-off simply aren’t enough.